Credit-by-Exam (CLEP & DSST) FAQs

 - How much credit is available through credit-by-exam?

-- A student may earn as many as 30 prior learning assessment (PLA) credits through a combination of credit-by-exam and portfolio narratives.
-A student may not earn credit for a course which she has failed or in which she has received a "W" grade by either registering for the course or by submitting a narrative that did not receive a passing grade.
+Student may earn as many as 30 prior learning assessment (PLA) credits through a combination of credit-by-exam and portfolio narratives.
+Student may not earn credit for courses which they have failed or in which they have received a "W" grade by either registering for the course or by submitting a narrative that did not receive a passing grade.
 No more than 50% of PLA and transfer credits can be applied towards the major or minor.
 The remaining 50% must be completed at Chatham.
 Credit earned through PLA does not fulfill Chatham University’s residency requirements.

 - Which exams are available to Chatham University students?